mitchelljy/battleships_ai/README.md

 Make sure not to put spaces between the integers in ship_sizes.
 Extemely large or small board sizes may have unexpected behaviour, generally the safe range is 5-10, but with appropriate adjustments to the other parameters, sizes outwith this range will work fine.

+Once run, the game will initialise two boards of ships randomly (choosing ship locations is not implemented currently), one for you and one for the computer.
+The key for square types is as follows:

+* Sea: ■
+* Hit: X
+* Miss: □
+* Destroyed: *

+The player goes first and specifies a move by givjng first a letter and then a number to determine the target square.

 ## License

 This project is released under the MIT license, see LICENSE.md for more details.